Huntington Police Department, West Virginia

 Add to My HeroesClemmie E. Curtis

-In January of 1985, one of America's worst serial killers on death row in Texas confessed that he and his partner, a man on death row in Florida, had killed Patrolman Curtis.
+In January of 1985, one of America's worst serial killers on death row in Texas confessed that he and his partner-in-crime, a man on death row in Florida, had killed Patrolman Curtis.

-One died in a Texas prison in March of 2001.
-The other is the primary suspect in the death of Adam Walsh.
-Police were still investigating the murder when the suspect died of cirrhosis of the liver in prison in September 1996.
+The inmate died in a Texas prison in March of 2001.
+The inmate in Florida was the prime suspect in the death of Adam Walsh, the son of John Walsh who later created the television show America's Most Wanted.
+Authorities were still investigating the murder when the suspect died of cirrhosis of the liver while still incarcerated in September 1996.

-Patrolman Curtis was a United States Army Vietnam War veteran and had served with the Huntington Police Department for nine years.
+Patrolman Curtis was a United States Army veteran of the Vietnam War and had served with the Huntington Police Department for nine years.
 He was survived by his wife.

 Bio